Red Ribbon Resale in the News

 AID Upstate supports those diagnosed with HIV infection

-When you walk through the door at Red Ribbon Resale, Nancy Hawkins has something for you.
+When you walk through the doors at Red Ribbon Resale, our team, Sonny Divers, Don Faircloth, & John Potts have something for you.
 It might be a new shirt or an item for interior decorating, but it will most certainly include a smile and a pamphlet on how to protect yourself from HIV.

 The resale store, which has been in business for a little over a year now, helps to support AID Upstate, a nonprofit organization that helps those who have been diagnosed with HIV infection.